So, I tried finding another publisher over the next year, and toward the end, all of the rejections sounded the same.

 My face flushed.
 The guy was military--which meant he'd see through ANY LIE!
 It was like the time I'd heard that if I slept without a bra on, my boobs would get bigger, but once I tried it, nothing spectacular happened--talk about disappointment!

 I faced the computer.
 My little cursor blinked--the damn thing knew I was in trouble.

 But I grew some woman balls then, and did the best I could.

 I wrote something like this back to the man and ALL of the other people who had mistaken me for someone else (well everyone except bar-boy):

 "Eight years ago my son died in my arms.
 The day God took him from me, I felt like someone had ripped out my soul, but through everything, I gained the courage to face an uncertain future.
 I realized God never left me . . . and things would get better.

 "My son's life and death made me who I am.

-"I kept a journal through the whole experience, and now I might find a decent publisher if I can just gain a platform--friends on facebook and followers on my blog and twitter.
+"I kept a journal through the whole experience and wrote a fantasy novel to help my children cope, and now I might find a decent publisher if I can just gain a platform--friends on facebook and followers on my blog and twitter.

 "I know we haven't met in person, but I'd love to start a friendship with you, here on facebook.
 Will you be my friend and help me with this cause?